BEST BOOKS OF 2023

 1. A Taste for Love by Jennifer Yen

 A Taste for Love revolves around Liza Yang, a high school senior with a passion for baking.
 She dreams of attending culinary school, but her traditional mother has other plans for her, including finding her a suitable Asian boyfriend.
 When Liza agrees to help with her family's annual baking competition, she discovers her mother's secret plan: all the contestants are young Asian American men her mother has handpicked for Liza to date.
 Among them is James Wong, whom Liza initially dislikes.
-This story explores themes of love, family, cultural traditions, and the pursuit of one's dreams.

 Full review